-Study identifies 5 factors that promote a positive body image in womenMay 9th, 2012 in Psychology & Psychiatry /
+Study identifies 5 factors that promote a positive body image in womenMay 9, 2012 in Medicine & Health / Psychology & Psychiatry

 Women with high family support and limited pressure to achieve the 'thin and beautiful' ideal have a more positive body image.
 That's according to a new study looking at five factors that may help young women to be more positive about their bodies, in the context of a society where discontent with appearance is common among women.
 The work by Dr. Shannon Snapp, from the University of Arizona in the US, and colleagues is published online in Springer's journal, Sex Roles.